Broadband for Multiple Occupancy Properties

-So you bought the fastest advertised broadband in the market….but your tenants still can’t watch a movie without it buffering every 5 minutes.
+So you bought the fastest advertised broadband for multi-occupancy properties in the market….but your tenants still can’t watch a movie without it buffering every 5 minutes.
 We hear you; we know how hard it is to provide good quality internet for your tenants!
-Most people believe internet quality is equal to the advertised speed but there are several factors that affect the speed and reliability of the service that your tenants receive to their devices.
-So today we are going to try to explain how internet quality is affected and what you should be considering in order to provide high-quality broadband for your tenants.
+Most people believe internet quality is equal to the advertised speed.
+However, there are several factors that affect the speed and reliability of the service that your tenants receive to their devices.
+So today we are going to try to explain how internet quality is affected.
+We will also discuss what you should be considering in order to provide high-quality broadband for your tenants.
 Relax; we’re not going to get all technical so there is no need to hyperventilate.

 The broadband speed normally advertised by Internet Service Providers (ISPs) ranges from 17 Mbps to over 100 Mbps.
 So if you buy this is that the speed you’ll receive on your device?
-The answer is sadly no because if you look closely the advertisement it says “up to” which means that the actual speed/consistency of the speed you receive will probably be lower or variable.
-This is significantly impacted by the location of your property.
-If that was not bad enough, another contributing factor that will affect your performance is that the speed degrades as it goes from the cabled broadband connection through to the device being used (IPad, laptop, Smartphone) over Wi-Fi.
+The answer is sadly no because if you look closely the advertisement it says “up to”.
+This means that the actual speed/consistency of the speed you receive will probably be lower or variable.
+The location of your property has a significant impact.
+If that was not bad enough, another contributing factor that will affect your performance is that the speed degrades as it goes from the cable broadband connection through to the device (IPad, laptop, Smartphone) over Wi-Fi.
 Let’s face it; in this day and age Wi-Fi is now the fuel that our devices crave!

 Wi-Fi signal and speed:

 Once the broadband speed has finally reached your router it will broadcast the Wi-Fi signal to your devices.
 The speed you get on your device will depend on several factors, but the most important one is Wi-Fi signal strength.
-The strength of your Wi-Fi signal is usually correlated directly to your Wi-Fi speed.
+The strength of your Wi-Fi signal usually correlates directly to your Wi-Fi speed.
 A strong and stable Wi-Fi signal will mean that more bandwidth (speed) will be distributed to the devices connecting to the network.
 But as you may know, this is heavily linked to where the equipment is located in the property.
-The further you get away from the Wi-Fi equipment, the weaker the signal will become resulting in a slower and more inconsistent service.
-The signal can also be reduced by interference from your household appliances, neighbouring Wi-Fi networks, people in your house, Bluetooth devices, and your house’s structure and age.
+The further you get away from the Wi-Fi equipment, the weaker the signal will become.
+This results in a slower and more inconsistent service.
+Interference from your household appliances, neighbouring Wi-Fi networks, people in your house, Bluetooth devices, your house’s structure and age can reduce signal.

 If this was not bad enough, there are still other factors that can make your connection sluggish or unreliable.
 Things like old/poor cabling, weather conditions, viruses, etc. can all negatively affect the connection.
 However, one of the biggest reasons is that one of the tenants is hogging the bandwidth.
 While one tenant is happily watching the entire six seasons of Game of Thrones the rest are struggling to get their Netflix fix!
-This is because the speed has to be shared across all connected devices and the number of Wi-Fi devices per tenant in a multiple occupancy house is increasing every year and currently stands at just under 4 per user.
+This is because all devices with connection share speed.
+The number of Wi-Fi devices per tenant in a multiple occupancy house is increasing every year and currently stands at just under 4 per user.
 A typical service would give priority to the first device connected to the network…imagine advising your tenants that the first tenant connected will have priority over the rest!

 So it’s no wonder why your 9th tenant on the top floor of your 9 bedroom property, where all of the tenants have at least 3+ devices, complains all the time that he has the internet speed of a slug!